 Revit to Excel Link – Intelligently Link Revit Schedules to Excel

-Microsoft Excel is probably the most widely used software used in construction for creating detailed schedules and having a workflow that would give users a user friendly Revit to Excel link has been high on many users wish list.
+Microsoft Excel is probably the most widely used software construction when it comes to creating detailed schedules.
+And having a workflow that gives users a user friendly Revit to Excel link has been high on many's wish list.

-With the new functionality of the Link to Excel feature in GRAITEC Advance PowerPack for Revit® now you can.
-Creating a bi-directional link has never been easier, simply create a link between your Revit projects and improve workflows with users outside your design teams, from Quantity Surveyor’s to Sales Admin.
+Now you can, with the new Link to Excel feature in GRAITEC Advance PowerPack for Revit®.
+Indeed, creating a bi-directional link has never been easier.
+Simply create a link between your Revit projects and improve workflows with users outside your design teams, from Quantity Surveyor’s to Sales Admin.

 Give key collaborators the ability to access the Revit data, fill in the blanks and add their input, then link an Excel file to Revit to update model data where required.